Unit: Structural Immunology

 Director: BENTLEY Graham

-(2) P. falciparum Erythrocyte Membrane Protein 1 (PfEMP1) (C. Badaut, G.A.
-Bentley, S. Igonet and L. Larret, in collaboration with O. Puijalon (Immunologie Moléculaire des Parasites, I.P.), M. Klinkert (Bernhard Nocht Institute, Hamburg) and D. Arnot (University of Edinburgh)).
+(ii) P. falciparum Erythrocyte Membrane Protein 1 (PfEMP1): (C. Badaut, G.A.
+Bentley, S. Igonet, Hélène Souchon et L. Larret, in collaboration with O. Puijalon, Immunologie Moléculaire des Parasites, I.P., M. Klinkert, Bernhard Nocht Institute, Hamburg, P. Deloron, Institut de Recherche pour le Développement, Université Paris V, and D. Arnot, University of Edinburgh.

 Keywords: structural biology, X-ray crystallography, antigenic recognition, antibody structure, Plasmodium antigens